lee0c/lee0c.github.io/_posts/2023-09-30-ecommerce-options.md

 - does not support alt text for background images or product images
 - keyboard navigation of the main menu fails when there are nested categories below any menu item - focus lands on each category without expanding the menu item
 - support blows
+- legal name only policy apparently which ewwwww

 ## WooCommerce